NDevTK/writeups/_posts/2025-02-19-equalweb-xss.md

 While this affected multiple bug bounty programs the one I did report it to gave it Low and ignored the comment about how to steal cookies for account takeover and instead went based off the PoC doing `window.alert()` but hey at least they accepted the bug in a 3rd party commonly used library and awarded it
 $200 that's 200x more than the bank XSS I reported.

+This is not the first vulnerability found in the library <https://www.imperva.com/blog/vulnerability-discovered-in-equalweb-accessibility-widget>